 White papers can help provide potential clients with valuable and professionally prepared information that offers your solutions to any problems they may have.
 Clients who are already in the decision-making process for an investment will find the well-founded information they need in white papers.

-White papers can be a good source of revenue for freelancers that have the right kind of knowledge.
-The same applies with writing an ebook!
 The main difference between a white paper and an ebook is the audience that each format is trying to target.
 While ebooks are generally targeted to a more general audience, white papers are targeted to an audience of experts and professionals of a specific industry.

 Ebooks are comprehensive guides intended for larger topics whereas white papers, on the other hand, are reports that educate the reader on a certain topic.
 White papers are written in a detailed way that provides proof of the author’s expertise.

-Six skills needed to write a white paper
+Skills needed to write a white paper

 1. Field expertise